WP Rocket Review

 Facebook pixel – Similarly, the plugin will also host Facebook pixels locally on your server to minimize the load time from external domains.

 Varnish – If your site is hosted on a managed WordPress platform or on Cloud hosting platform, such as Cloudways.
 Then chances are high that your site must use Varnish cache on your server.
-Enabling this add-on will result into, purge of Varnish cache, along with WP rocket cache, to make sure your site content is always updated.
+Enabling this add-on will result in, the purge of Varnish cache, along with WP rocket cache, to make sure your site content is always updated.

 Rocket add-ons are further enhancements to extend Cloudflare and Sucuri accounts with your site.